 For example, one of the most important parts of a Formula 1 vehicle is understanding how the vehicle moves through the air, also known as aerodynamics.
 When Formula 1 constructors build the Formula 1 cars, they use the latest technology to make sure that their car is the fastest on the track.

-This can include anything from high-quality wind tunnels to understand how the air flows around the vehicle to investigating the engine and splitters that are located at the bottom of the vehicle to try and gain an advantage on the race track.
+This can include anything from high-quality wind tunnels to understand how the air flows around the vehicle, to investigating the engine and splitters that are located at the bottom of the vehicle to try and gain an advantage on the race track.

-Engineering in Golf
+Engineering in Football

 Engineering in Cycling